 Suggestions for looking after your baby

-- Babies with bronchiolitis may not be able to feed for as long as usual – offer smaller amounts of breast milk or infant formula more often.
+- Babies with bronchiolitis may not be able to feed for as long as usual – offer smaller feeds more often.

 - Give your baby as much rest as possible.